OmerYaseen/Camp-China.github.io/README.md

 ## Intended audience for my website?.

-My intended audiences for camp china is young people aged (18-25) who like to work while they travel which means that if they do work in summer camp they will be eligble to earn some extra money.
+My intended audiences for camp china is young people aged (18-25) who like to work while they travel also they will be able to meet new people from different cities also they will be able to earn some extra income for example, they will get pay for their hard work they have done in the summer camp.